Dr Ngozi Okonjo-Iweala, Gavi Board Chair

 Gavi has a well-earned reputation as one of the leading players in global health, providing services that underpin human and economic development.

 A development economist and former Finance Minister of Nigeria, Dr Ngozi Okonjo-Iweala has been the Board Chair of Gavi, the Vaccine Alliance, since 1 January 2016.

-Dr Okonjo-Iweala has twice served as Nigeria’s Finance Minister, most recently between 2011 and 2015, and prior to that she was the Minister for Foreign Affairs.
-She has held several key positions at the World Bank, including that of Managing Director.
-Dr Okonjo-Iweala also serves on the boards of The Rockefeller Foundation and the Center for Global Development.
-In addition, she is the chair of African Risk Capacity, a specialised agency of the African Union which exists to help Member States prepare for and respond to extreme weather events and natural disasters.
+Dr Okonjo-Iweala brings more than 30 years of development and financial expertise to the Gavi Board.
+She has twice served as Nigeria’s Finance Minister, most recently between 2011 and 2015 – a role that encompassed the expanded portfolio of the Coordinating Minister for the Economy.
+In 2006, she served as Foreign Affairs Minister.
+She has also held several key positions at the World Bank, including as Managing Director, and serves on the boards of Twitter and Standard Chartered Bank PLC.
+In 2013, she was elected Chairperson of the Governing Board of African Risk Capacity, a specialised agency of the African Union established to help African governments improve their capacities to better plan, prepare and respond to extreme weather events and natural disasters.

-Dr Okonjo-Iweala graduated with an A.B. magna cum laude in Economics from Harvard University (USA), and holds a PhD in Regional Economics and Development from the Massachusetts Institute of Technology (USA).
-She has received awards and honorary doctorates, from Yale University, Brown University and the University of Pennsylvania, among others.
+Dr Okonjo-Iweala graduated with an A.B. magna cum laude in Economics from Harvard University, and holds a PhD in Regional Economics and Development from the Massachusetts Institute of Technology.
+She has received numerous honours, including Honorary Doctorates from Yale University, Brown University and the University of Pennsylvania.